MystenLabs/sui/crates/sui-framework/docs/tx_context.md

 ## Function `fresh_object_address`

 Create an <code><b>address</b></code> that has not been used.
-As it is an object address, it should never occurr as the address for a user.
+As it is an object address, it will never occur as the address for a user.
 In other words, the generated address is a globally unique object ID.